Janetfanatic/Fantastic-Four/README.md

 Which hotel reservation attribute is the best predictor of cancellations?

-- Q: Does a higher average daily rate (ADR) mean fewer cancellations?
+- Q: Do bookings made by groups have lower cancellation rates than others?
 - Q: Do hotel reservations from certain countries (country) result in higher cancellations?
 - Q: Does a higher lead time (lead_time) result in more cancellations?